Special points on intersections of hypersurfaces: Special points via total j -polar varieties

-\end{lemma} \begin{proof} The argument follows \cite[Lemma 4.4]{GGW2025}, replacing $\Sol$ with $\mce$.
+\begin{proof} The argument follows \cite[Lemma 4.5]{GGW2025}, replacing $\Sol$ with $\mce$.
 We induct on $j$, where the base case $j=0$ is tautological.
-For the inductive step, we suppose that $X \subseteq \Pb^N$ is an intersection of hypersurfaces of type $\bm$ and assume the inductive hypothesis \eqref{eqn:inductive_hypothesis} together with the premise of inductive conclusion,
+For the inductive step, we suppose that $X \subseteq \Pb^N$ is an intersection of hypersurfaces of type $\bm$ and assume the inductive hypothesis \eqref{eqn:inductive_hypothesis} together with the premise